-The earned premium net of reinsurance for Vhi Insurance was €1,510,081k, an increase of €94,073k year on year.
-This is primarily explained by the increase in membership to 1,132,000 (2019: 1,128,000) and strong premium performance, including the impact of price adjustments during late 2019.
+The earned premium net of reinsurance for Vhi Insurance has increased year on year.
+This is primarily explained by the increase in membership to 1,154k (2020: 1,132k) and strong premium performance.

 Note 2: Other technical income, net of reinsurance